everydaycookingtips.com

 Chicken Pot Pie Soup ingredients organized and measured on kitchen counter

-Step 1: Sauté the Aromatics
+Step 2: Sauté Aromatics

-Step 3: Add the Chicken and Peas
+Step 3: Make the Roux

 Storing and Reheating Tips